leonjalfon1/gcp-pubsub-dataflow-demo/README.md

 1. Configure your Environment
 2. Create the Pub/Sub Topic and Subscription
 3. Deploy the Publisher Application
-4. Setup the Environment for Dataflow
+4. Setup the Environment to work with Apache Beam and Dataflow
 5. Run the Data Pipeline Locally
 6. Run the Data Pipeline using Dataflow